MachFour/R2B2/README.txt

 The main function is contained in r2b2.m.
 It will read in an audio file, calculate beat times, and output another audio file with the calculated beats superimposed as beeps on top of the original audio.
+Note that the algorithm only outputs predicted beat times after about 6 seconds of audio, so listen for beeps after then.

 It has only been tested with .wav files at 44.1kHz sample rate.